catseye/Cosmos-Boulders/README.md

 *   that nested state machines are a good way to describe video games structurally.
 *   that reducers are an acceptable way to implement nested extended state machines.
-*   that a simple but full-featured arcade game can be described in a few hundred lines of (JavaScript) code.
+*   that a simple but full-featured arcade game can be written in a few hundred lines of (JavaScript) code.

 I say reducers are "acceptable" because I think [Nested Modal Transducers][]